Grounding Everything in Tokens for Multimodal Large Language Models: Experiments

 \subsection{Experimental Setup}

 \textbf{Training Details.} We use Qwen2.5-VL-7B~\cite{bai2025qwen2}, a powerful open-source VLM, as the base model for GETok.
 For GETok-SFT, we use the \texttt{ms\_swift} framework~\cite{msswift} with LoRA~\cite{hu2021lora} (rank=64), a batch size of 16, and a learning rate of $1\times10^{-6}$, training on publicly available corpora spanning image-level reasoning, referring grounding, and segmentation.
 For GETok-RL, we employ the GRPO algorithm~\cite{shao2024deepseekmath} via the \texttt{easy-r1} framework~\cite{zheng2025easyr1}, initializing from a cold-start model trained on referring segmentation data and open-source multimodal instruction data (e.g., LLaVA-CoT-100k~\cite{xu2025llavacot}).
-GRPO training in stage 1 uses a 9K dataset containing LISA++~\cite{yang2023lisa++} and referring segmentation samples~\cite{yu2016modeling, mao2016generation}, with a batch size of 16 (8 samples per step), learning rate of $1\times10^{-6}$, and weight decay of 0.01.
+GRPO training in stage 1 uses a 9K dataset composed of LISA++~\cite{yang2023lisa++} and referring segmentation samples~\cite{yu2016refcoco, mao2016refcocog}, with a batch size of 16 (8 samples per step), learning rate of $1\times10^{-6}$, and weight decay of 0.01.
 Refinement training in stage 2 is limited to 200 steps to prevent overfitting, given the concise nature of offset tokens.
-All experiments are conducted on 8× NVIDIA A800 GPUs using the DeepSpeed engine~\cite{rasley2020deepspeed}, with a grid size of 32 and an offset size of 64.
-Detailed dataset composition is in the supplementary.
+All experiments are conducted on 8×80GB GPUs using the DeepSpeed engine~\cite{rasley2020deepspeed}, with a grid size of 32 and an offset size of 64.